Latent Space Modelling of Hypergraph Data: MCMC initialisation

 \section{MCMC initialisation}

-For the MCMC scheme in Algorithm \ref{alg:mcmc}, a random initialisation is likely to perform poorly.
-Here we discuss our approach for initialising the MCMC scheme, and we begin with the the latent coordinates $\bm{U}$.

-In \cite{sarkar2006}, the authors present a procedure for inferring the latent coordinates in the scenario where the network is temporally evolving.
-Their scheme begins with an initialisation which uses generalised multidimensional scaling (GMDS).
-Traditional MDS (see \cite{cox2000}) finds a set of coordinates in $\mathbb{R}^d$ whose pairwise distances correspond to a distance matrix specified as an input.
-In GMDS, the distance is extended beyond the Euclidean distance and, in our context, we use the shortest path between nodes $i$ and $j$ as the distance measure.
-To calculate the shortest paths we introduce a weighted adjacency matrix which incorporates the intuition than nodes which appear in a hyperedge are likely closer than nodes which are only connected by a pairwise edge.
-Once we have an initial value of $\bm{U}$ we then transform these coordinates onto the Bookstein space of coordinates.
+To initialise the latent coordinates $\bm{U}$ we rely on generalised multidimensional scaling (GMDS) (similarly to \cite{sarkar2006}) with the shortest path length as the distance measure.
+We calculate this on a weighted adjacency matrix which incorporates the intuition than nodes which appear in a hyperedge are likely closer than nodes which only share a pairwise edge.
+Given an initial value of $\bm{U}$ we then transform these coordinates onto the Bookstein space of coordinates, where we specify our anchor points so that they lie close to the smallest axis of variation as indicated by PCA applied to $\bm{U}_0$.
 Our initialisation procedure for $\bm{U}$ is given in Algorithm \ref{alg:uinit}.

 The radii $\bm{r}$ depend on the scale of $\bm{U}$, and so they are initialised in terms of $\bm{U}_{0}$.
 Given the initial latent coordinates, $\bm{r}_0$ is chosen to be the minimum radius which induces all edges that are present in $h_{N,K}$.
-The noise parameters $\bm{\psi}^{(0)}$ and $\bm{\psi}^{(1)}$ are initialised by sampling from their prior, where the prior values suggest that the perturbations are small.
+The noise parameters $\bm{\psi}^{0}$ and $\bm{\psi}^{1}$ are initialised by sampling from their prior, where the prior values suggest that the perturbations are small.

 To initialise the parameters $\mu$ and $\Sigma$ we use an ABC scheme (see \cite{marin2012} for an overview).
-In this scheme we first sample $\mu$ and $\Sigma$ from their priors.
-Conditional on these samples, we then sample a hypergraph.
-By comparing summary statistics of the sampled hypergraph with the observed hypergraph, we determine whether or not our sampled hypergraph is similar enough to the observed hypergraph.
+In this scheme we first sample $\mu$ and $\Sigma$ from their priors and then sample a hypergraph given $\bm{r}_0$.
+By comparing summary statistics of the sampled and observed hypergraphs, we determine whether or not our sampled hypergraph is similar enough to the observed hypergraph.
 If so, we accept the sampled $\mu$ and $\Sigma$.
 We choose the number of hyperedges of order $k=2$, the number of hyperedges of order $k=3$ and the number of triangles as our summary statistics.
 This initialisation scheme is detailed in Algorithm \ref{alg:musiginit} and the full initialisation scheme is given in Algorithm \ref{alg:mcmcinit}.